wayofpeace/gettingdata/CODEBOOK.md

 =====================================================================================
 Mnemonics for other variables in the dataset are a composite of several components:
+=====================================================================================

   Domain/Acceleration/Gauge/Statistic/Jerk Signal?/Magnitude 3D signals?/Axis
-=====================================================================================

-  where the allowable values for each component are:
+  where the allowable values for each component are

     /domain  Time or Frequency Domain
       t for time
       f for frequency